JR-1991/easyReview/README.md

 ## Build and run the project

-In order to EasyReview, you first need to create a `.env` file in the root directory of the project.
+In order to use EasyReview, you first need to create a `.env` file in the root directory of the project.
 The file should contain the following variables:

 ```bash
 # PostgreSQL